albar965/littlenavmap-manual/src/en/MENUS.rst

 Open Web Server Page in Browser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Only enabled if the web server is running.
-Opens the webserver page in your default browser.
+Opens the web server page in your default browser.
 The default address is like ``http://YOUR_COMPUTER_NAME:8965`` or ``http://localhost:8965``.